bitwarden/help/_articles/directory-connector/okta-directory.md

 ```
 ## Test Connection

-To test whether Directory Connector can successfully connect to your directory, navigate to the **Dasboard** tab and select the **Test Now** button.
-If successful, users will be printed to the Directory Connector window:
+To test whether Directory Connector will successfully connect to your directory and return the desired users and groups, navigate to the **Dashboard** tab and select the **Test Now** button.
+If successful, users and groups will be printed to the Directory Connector window according to specified [Sync Options](#configure-sync-options) and [Filters](#specify-sync-filters):

 {% image /directory-connector/okta/dc-okta-test.png Test sync results%}